skeletony007/guide/README.md

-## Guides
+### Guides

-Collection of universal guides.
+This is a public-source subgroup of my personal notes.

+### Usage ideas

+- opinionated LLM knowledge base